-AVID (Advancement Via Individual Determination) Program Course Code: ZZ15023 (Addison Trail Only) AVID is an elective class for high school students, designed for one class period per day.
+AVID (Advancement Via Individual Determination) Program AD55093 AVID 9 (Addison Trail Only) Prerequisite: Freshman students AVID 9 is an elective class for freshman high school students, designed for one class period per day.
 During that time, students receive strategic lessons that support their academic and social-emotional needs.
 Each day includes a strategy (or set of strategies) that helps the student understand the specific content and skills being utilized in their other classes or provides activities focused on college and career planning.
 Students participate in the AVID program all four years of high school.
-Teachers of AVID receive specific professional development, in alignment with the goals of providing students with strategies (critical thinking, reading and writing) to be academically successful and supporting the students' college and career goals.
+AD55103 AVID 10 (Addison Trail Only) Prerequisite: AVID 9 or teacher/counselor recommendations This course is an academic elective course that prepares students for college readiness and success.
+Students will receive instruction utilizing a rigorous college preparatory curriculum provided by tutor-facilitated study groups, motivational activities and academic success skills.
+In AVID 10, students participate in activities that incorporate strategies focused on writing, inquiry, collaboration, organization and reading to support their academic growth.
+Students participate in the AVID program all four years of high school.